-The department uses social media to share links and information about health and ageing policies and programs.
+The department uses social media to share links and information about health policies and programs.
 Information about the department's guidelines and moderation of social media accounts can be found on our community guidelines page.
-Information about how the department uses Twitter can be found on our Twitter guidelines page.
+Visit the Contact us page for more information about contacting the department through our Twitter account.

 Follow the department on: